Skip to main content

 M102 S-5 //Read raw Calibrate data

-Another method of automatic bed leveling is like G29 of BLtouch, just add a line G28 below G29.
+Another method for automatic bed leveling is like using G29 with BLtouch; simply add a line G28 below G29.

-Before checking this step, do not home Z, otherwise the nozzle may hit the print bed.
+Do not home Z before checking this step, otherwise the nozzle might crash into the print bed.

 This is the return message after sending the M119 command (report endstop status).